jasper1378/i3neostatus/README.md

 Note that i3neostatus uses (libconfigfile)[https://github.com/jasper1378/libconfigfile] to interface with its configuration file.
 If you wish for your module to be user-configurable, an understanding of this library is recommended.

+Throughout the following `module_test` will serve as a stand-in for the name of your module.

 Start by including the `i3neostatus/module_dev.hpp` header file.
 If i3neostatus has been installed to your system, this header should be found in `/usr/local/include` or something similar.
 This header contains all the declarations needed to interface with i3neostatus, including access to `libconfigfile`.

 ```cpp